-Repairing a school computer can vary in cost.
-The expense depends on the type of damage and parts needed.
+The cost of repairing a school computer can vary.
+The expense depends on the type of damage and parts needed (U.S., 2025).

 “Screen damage is the most frequent repair we handle for schools.
 Careful handling can prevent these costly repairs.” – Sarah Lee, Computer Repair Specialist